 One of the most requested areas for us to organize is the pantry.
-Families want to create a better system for a space that is used daily.
+Being a common area, families wanting to create a better organizing system encounter many challenges.
 While every pantry is located in the kitchen, not every pantry is built the same way.
-Each pantry is different just like the family that uses it.
+Things such as layout, measurements, electrical outputs and more make each pantry unique, just like the family that uses it.

 Tip 1: Use containers you already have.

 If you use what you already have, you will save money.
 Honestly, if you already have containers in your pantry, find a way to repurpose them to better organize the shelves.

 Count how many shelves you have and measure each one so that you know which containers will work best for the space.
 We recommend purchasing high-quality, sturdy containers for most used pantry items such as breakfast cereals and snacks.

 Bonus tip: Whenever possible, arrange at least 3 containers of the same type and height in one shelf.
 You can add contrast on the shelves by using containers of different materials or textures—such as baskets—which will make the pantry more aesthetically pleasing.